Search

 Play Therapy

 Typically used for treating children, the therapist observes a child’s emotions during playtime.
 The therapist typically joins the child at their level, using dolls, action figures, puppets, water play, or toy phones to ask the child questions about different feelings and situations.
-It can help children learn appropriate behaviors and cope with trauma.
+Experiential family therapy can help children learn appropriate behaviors and cope with trauma.

 Art Therapy